Stop Making Fluency Harder Than It Needs to Be

 The cognitive science is clear

 Timothy Rasinski describes the real goal of phonics instruction as getting children "to the point where they don't have to use phonics much in their reading."
 If children are still consciously sounding out words, they can't read fluently.
-Their working memory is doing two jobs at once - decoding and comprehending - and failing at both.
+Their working memory is doing two jobs at once – decoding and comprehending – and failing at both.
+Understanding the three components of fluent reading helps explain why this matters so much.

 This is why "age-appropriate" texts so often fail our developing readers.
 We give them material pitched at their chronological age rather than their fluency level, and wonder why they never develop flow.
 The answer is obvious once you see it: they're too busy decoding to practise being fluent.